Updated January 15, 2021

-If you’re planning your main 2016 holiday, the chances are you’ll be looking for the best value break for your money.
+If you’re planning a post-lockdown holiday or even looking ahead to next year, the chances are you’ll be looking for the best value break for your money.
 And a common dilemma for holidaymakers looking for the most cost-effective holiday is which board type to go for.

-Whether you want to keep healthy snacks in the cupboard for the kids, or like to have a glass of wine or two with your evening meal, travelling on a self-catering basis will allow you to buy all of your items for less in local shops, markets or supermarkets – so you can enjoy guilt-free treats.
+Whether you want to keep healthy snacks in the cupboard for the kids, or like to have a glass of wine or two with your evening meal, travelling on a self-catering basis will allow you to buy all of your items for less in local shops, markets or supermarkets.

 Travelling on this basis is also a great choice if someone in your group has a special dietary requirement, or if you want to cook familiar meals.

 However, be honest with yourself before you book.
 Will you really use the kitchen in your apartment and stick to a budget when in the supermarket?
 If not, all-inclusive might work out as a better option for your wallet as it’s amazing how an ice cream here and a can of pop there can soon add up when you’re away for a week or two.

 All-inclusive holidays – where snacks and drinks are included – can be particularly appreciated by parents as children won’t be nagging for expensive snacks, and you can treat the whole family without worrying about the pennies.

 But, if you like to eat out in local restaurants while away and don’t tend to spend much time in your resort, think carefully about booking on an all-inclusive basis.
 If you think you’ll end up eating out of your hotel more than a couple of times, all-inclusive probably isn’t for you as you’ll effectively end up paying for everything twice.

 Self-catering holidays tend to be cheaper to book in the first place and suit those who are good at sticking to a budget while they are away.